 Set up Dolby Atmos or surround sound

 On your Apple TV 4K, go to Settings > Video and Audio and select Audio Format.
 Under Immersive Audio, check that Dolby Atmos is on.
-If you can't see Immersive Audio and Dolby Atmos as an option, you may need to change how your home entertainment system is set up.
+If you don't see Immersive Audio and Dolby Atmos as an option, you might need to change how your home entertainment system is set up.

-Some Dolby Atmos-supported content may show in its audio info.
+Some Dolby Atmos-supported content might show in its audio info.

 - If you're watching content on Apple TV+: Press Menu on your Apple TV remote and look for .

 - If you're watching content in the iTunes Movies app or a third-party app: Swipe down on the Touch surface of your Apple TV remote.
 Under info, look for .

 You can't play sound in Dolby Atmos if Quick Start is turned off in Settings.
 To check, go to Settings > Apps > iTunes Movies and TV Shows > Quick Start.